 Overwork should also be targeted through compensation claims.
 Claims should be filed for any illnesses or “accidents” that have an overwork component.
 This will help bring overwork into the realm of compensation.

 CUPE has numerous initiatives underway to combat overwork.
 What is vital to future actions and success on overwork is membership participation.
 Overwork is a deeply-rooted health and safety hazard that is tied to work organization.
 Its effects are felt in many different ways.
 This fact sheet provides some information to address the hazard.
-More detailed information is presented in the CUPE health and safety guideline Enough overwork: taking action on workload.
+More detailed information will be presented in a new CUPE health and safety guideline, coming soon.